anuragvvworkspace/anuragvvworkspace.github.io/content/research_ws/image_authenticity/initial_survey.md

 Any image editing that includes geometric transformation, sharpeining, contrast adjustment, image splicing ect.

+**Def :  Image Ballastic ** - Signature of a camera type or even the individual camera that is left on an image by the individual stages of image acquasition.

+Two main aims of image forensics:
+1. Source Identification
+2. Tampering detection

 Image acquasition
 -----------------
 Lens, sensor and colour filter array.